kebedemeron905/extended_App/README.md

 node server.js
 ```

-4. Go to `localhost:3000` to add items to cart, checkout, and receive payment confirmation
+4. Go to `localhost:3000/store` to access the store page, add items to cart, checkout, and receive payment confirmation

 </br>
 </br>